stephanenicolas/ormlite-android-gradle-plugin/README.md

 An example can be found [in the GH repo](https://github.com/stephanenicolas/ormlite-android-gradle-plugin/tree/master/ormgap-example).

+### How does it work ?

+We basically just automated a technique that is considered the [best practice for ORM Lite on Android](http://ormlite.com/javadoc/ormlite-core/doc-files/ormlite_4.html#Config-Optimization) : it uses a configuration file, genereated at build time, so that ORMLite doesn't scan annotations.

+ORMGAP will do the following to your build :
+* create a task for each variant to generate the ORMLite configuration file (this is customizable, TODO explain the plugin extension).
+* we also add a provided dependency to your build that contains our forked utility class.
+This should disappear in a close future, as soon as we submit a PR to ORM Lite and a new version is released...
+TODO : submit a PR with ORMLiteConfigUtil changes.
+*
 ### Benchmarking

 Our plan is to make a benchmarking app using th example android app.